 - Burning sensation when urinating for both men and women

 - For women, yellowish discharge from the vagina, vaginal bleeding

 - For men, painful or swollen testicles

 - Sore throat.

 Testing at Better2Know is fast, easy and painless.
 Our clinics will usually ask you to provide a urine sample.
 If you require a swab of the throat or rectum we can arrange this for you too, please let our booking team know.
-Results are available 4 days from when the sample is received in the laboratory.
+Results are available within 7 days from when the sample is received in the laboratory.
 You can be tested at any Better2Know clinic around Spain.
 Please do not urinate for 3 hours prior to getting tested.

 The infection is curable and can be treated with a course of antibiotics if detected.
 You can receive a prescription from many of the Better2Know clinics around Spain.